Leonid Kravchuk, independent Ukraine's first president, dies at 88

 Kravchuk was born near Rivne in western Ukraine on Jan.
 10, 1934.

-(Reporting by Kyiv newsroom, editing by Timothy Heritage, Mark Trevelyan, David Ljunggren and Mark Heinrich)
+(Reporting by Kyiv newsroom; writing by Ron Popeski; editing by Mark Trevelyan and Cynthia Osterman)

 ((pavel.polityuk@tr.com; +380 44 2449150; Reuters Messaging: pavel.polityuk.thomsonreuters.com@reuters.net))